Visyond/website-hugo/site/content/casestudy/how-visyond-changed-the-way-elettronica-planned-their-sales-and-shortened-the-process-from-weeks-to-hours.md

       * Separate paperwork and notes have been eliminated thanks to auto reporting

-      * Ability to create different versions of data and compare scenarios in real-time
+      * Ability to create different versions of the plan and compare scenarios in real-time

       * Simplicity and quick turnaround for 'what-if' assumption changes
 first_solution: >